-Q: I have read the Code of Business Conduct and Ethics and have a situation that I'm not sure how to handle.
+Q: I have read the Code of Business Conduct and Business Ethics and have a situation that I'm not sure how to handle.
 I was thinking about talking to Senior Management or reaching out to the Ethics Office.
 What should I do?

 A: When in doubt about how to handle a situation, run through the five questions listed below.
-If you are still unsure, either contact your supervisor, someone higher in the chain of command or the Ethics Office to determine how best to proceed.
-If you are a Director or Executive Officer and are unsure about an ethical question, please contact the Ethics Office for further quidance.
+If you are still unsure, either contact your Supervisor, someone higher in the chain of command or the Ethics Office to vet the situation and determine how best to proceed.
+If you are a Director or Executive Officer and are unsure about an ethical question, please contact the Ethics Office for further guidance.

-immediately.
-This allows the Company to correct or avoid these practices and take all actions necessary to protect the integrity of the Company.
+take all actions necessary to protect the integrity of the Company.
 All questions raised will be received and handled seriously.
 Associates acting in good faith never have to fear retaliation for speaking up.
 "When in Doubt, Shout it Out!"